renegat4/restmine/README.md

 When the work is done, checkout master again.
 Now restmine will log the time spent on that issue in redmine with the configured activity id.

+If you dont want the time tracking, add `autoLogTime: false` to your `.restmine.json`.

 The prefix `iss` is the default which triggers the take-over of an issue.
 You are free to configure other prefixes with individual activity ids, but only